AIfA-Radio/WeatherForecast/README.md

 Forecasting System (AIFS) is in a beta version, that cannot be downloaded with Opendata.

-## ECMWF
+## ECMWF HRES Model "High Frequency products"
-discontinued - license is free of charge for research organisations, but subject to service fee
+development discontinued - license is free of charge for research organisations, but subject to service fee

 ## GFS